-ì.
+a.
 Check the type(s) of vegetation found on the site:

-Deciduous trees: ☐ alder ☐ maple □ aspen
+Deciduous trees: □ alder □ maple aspen aspen

-Other:
+Other: Ash

-Evergreen trees: ☐ fir ☐ cedar ⋈ pine
+Evergreen trees: 🗖 fir Cedar  pine

 Other:

-⊠ shrubs  grass pasture ☐ crop or grain
+⊠ shrubs  grass D pasture □ crop or grain

-☐ orchards, viney ards or other per manent crops
+□ orchards, vineyards or other permanent crops

-Wet soil plants: ☐ cattail ☐ buttercup ☐ bullrush ☐ skunk cabbage
+Wet soil plants: Cattail □ buttercup □ bullrush □ skunk cabbage

 Other:

-Water plants: ☐ water lily ☐ eelgrass ☐ milfoil
+Water plants: □ water lily eelgrass milfoil

 Other:

 Any other types of vegetation:

-b.
+- b.
 What kind and amount of vegetation will be removed or altered?
-At the present time it would be expected that all onsite vegetation would be removed where required or applicable. c.
+At the present time it would be expected that all onsite vegetation would be removed where required or applicable. - c.
 List threatened and endangered species known to be on or near the site: A review of the Fish and Wildlife Map on IPaC identified Spalding's catchfly in the vicinity of the project site.
-There are ten plant species listed in Washington.
-Of these, none are found on site; however, Spalding's catchfly has habitat that covers this region. d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: Drainage areas will be vegetated per standards to provide treatment and street trees are required.
-Tract "A" is proposed to be mostly natural after wetland rehabilitation and recreation. e.
-List all noxious weeds and invasive species known to be on or near the site: There are no known noxious weeds or invasive species known to be on or near the site.
-An a.
-Animals .
-Check and List any birds and other animals which have been observed on or near the site or are known to be on or near the site: Birds: ⊠ hawk ☐ heron ☐ eagle S songbirds Other: Mammals: ⊠ deer ☐ bear □ elk ☐ beaver Other: Big brown bat, Townsend's big-eared bat Fish: ☐ bass ☐ salmon ☐ trout ☐ herring ☐ shellfish Other: Any other animals ( not listed in above categories): b.
-List any threatened or endangered animal species known to be on or near the site. e.
-A review of the WDFW PHS and U.S. Fish and Wildlife IPaC Maps did not reveal any eal any critical habitat.
-There are 21 animal species listed in Washington.
-Of these, none are found on site; however, the rite; however, the following have habitat that covers this region: yellow-billed cuckoo, bull trout and monarch butterfly and monarch butterfly
+There are 10 plant species listed in Washington.
+Of these, none are found on site; however, Spalding's catchfly has habitat that covers this region. - d.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: Drainage areas will be vegetated per standards to provide treatment and street trees are required. - e.
+List all noxious weeds and invasive species known to be on or near the site: There are no known noxious weeds or invasive species known to be on or near the site; however, a biologist was not hired nor consulted for this finding.